Venkat5452/Patient-Dashboard-backend/README.md

-# Healthcare Management Backend
+# Patient Health Dashboard for Prior Authorization Backend

-This repository contains the backend code for a healthcare management application designed to manage patient data effectively and facilitate prior authorization requests.
+This repository contains the backend code for a Patient Health Dashboard for Prior Authorization application designed to manage patient data effectively and facilitate prior authorization requests.
 The application is built using **Node.js**, **Express**, and **MongoDB**.
 It provides RESTful APIs for user authentication, patient management, and authorization requests.

 ## Deployed Application